Natural Fertility Treatments to Avoid Invasive Infertility Treatment and Get Pregnant

 In women, Gonorrhea can cause bleeding after sex and yellow or bloody vaginal discharge which can inflame the pelvic area, causing epididymitis, which can hamper conception.

-The Affect of STD’s on Men’s Fertility
+The Effect of STD’s on Men’s Fertility

-Although more research is needed in this area, initial reports show little affect on a man’s fertility, unless the sperm comes in direct contact with the STD infection.
+Although more research is needed in this area, initial reports show little effects on a man’s fertility, unless the sperm comes in direct contact with the STD infection.
 In this case, the sperm may be damaged.
 But most research indicates that STD’s do not affect a man’s sperm count or mobility.

 Since women tend to be at the most fertility risk when it comes to STD’s most doctors agree that a pre-conception STD test is essential to check for undiagnosed STD’s from the past and to see if any unknown damage could impede the woman’s chance of getting pregnant.